XX-kang/AMEN/README.md

 1.We implement AMEN on Python.

 2.Description:
-    train.py:                 get the classification result of backbone on each scale.
+    train.py:                 get the classification result of backbone on each scale and test different training settings(ablation study).
     cam_save:                 get the attention map on each scale. main_new.py:              run the main_new.py to achieve iterative training strategy.
     augmentor:                include the data augmentation tools.